 3. Global Feed Issues

 At times you may need to address some feed issues.
 While may encounter issues like feed creation issues, feed registration issues, formatting issues, uploading issues or fetching issues.
 I have purposely taken examples of most common issues in a scheduled fetch.
-Refer them below.
+Refer to them below.

 SSL Certificate Expired

 Check if your feed url is on HTTPS or HTTP and if you are using an HTTPS, it has a valid SSL certificate for the domain.
-Browse the feed url in the browser and see if you get a Green padlock for the SSL.
+Browse the feed url in the browser and see if you get a green padlock for the SSL.

 Feed File Format Not Supported